joshiadinath0/WOOF-chat-app/README.md

 # WOOF-chat-app
-A simple chat app named WOOF! created using Exo React native
+A simple chat app named WOOF! created using Expo React native

 In Vs code editor,
 type this command to run the app in development mode.